 There's a third option we've yet to mention — one that combines the best of both round and split toe designs: the internal split toe surf bootie.
 It looks like a round toe from the outside, but inside is where the magic happens: an internal divider allows toes to separate, giving you both the warmth of a round toe, and the dexterity of a split toe.

 Surf booties and the warmth they provide are measured in millimeters, just like wetsuits.
 Surf booties typically come in three tiers of warmth: 3mm, which is suitable for water temperatures that range from 50ºF – 60ºF, 5mm for 45ºF – 55ºF and 7-8mm for 45ºF and below.

-The Best Surf Booties of 2022
+The Best Surf Booties